How to Invert a Picture? in 3 Easy Steps

 ✅ This method gives you a permanent inverted image file you can share, print, or use in any project.

-- Open Settings → Accessibility → Display & Text Size
+- Open Settings → Accessibility → Display and Text Size

 - Open your photo in the Photos app